Latest Fraud and Scams Updates | Chelsea Building Society

 Be careful what you share on social media as criminals may target you.

-For more information and advice about scams, visit the Take Five to Stop Fraud website
+For more information and advice about invoice and mandate scams, visit the Take Five to Stop Fraud website

 Payment in Advance scams